 However, this process still requires someone to take responsibility for valuing the estate, settling the finances of the person who has died and making sure everything is distributed smoothly.
 This person is known as the administrator, and is typically a relative.
 If you’re familiar with the idea of an executor for a will, then the role of administrator is very similar, and involves most of the same responsibilities.

-If you are a relative of the person who has died and are willing to take on the role of administrator, you can apply for a Grant of Letters of Administration, also known as Grant of Representation, Grant of Probate, or Confirmation (in Scotland).
+If you are a relative of the person who has died and are willing to take on the role of administrator, you can apply for a Grant of Letters of Administration, or Confirmation (in Scotland).

 The Intestacy Rules set out an order of priority for who can act as administrator.
 This order is: